Pylons/pyramid/docs/tutorials/wiki2/background.rst

 machine with development tools (Mac OS X with XCode, any Linux or BSD variant, etc) *or* a Windows system of any kind.

-This tutorial is targeted at :app:`Pyramid` version 1.0.

 Have fun!